Radio Times: History and profile

 On 23 June 1984, the radio listings were redesigned again to improve their legibility and paving the way for a new printing technology.
-That same year (1 September), web-offset printing was used for the first time, meaning the magazine became brighter and more colourful.
+That same year, from 1 September, web-offset printing was used for the first time, meaning the magazine became brighter and more colourful.
 Newsprint and sheets of gravure gave way to black ink and white paper, Helvetica replaced Franklin Gothic for a larger character style, and the television listings were also redesigned including the new film icon and the "today at a glance" sidebar on the far right of pages were added.
-Starting from 11 October 1986, the new family viewing policy warns BBC Television is not allowed to broadcast programmes before 9.00pm which it believed to be unsuitable for children.
-On 5 September 1987, Radio Times introduces an innovative title called "Upfront This Week" devoting the first three pages of illustrated snippets to provide the latest programme highlights from all BBC television and radio networks.
+Starting from 11 October 1986, the new family viewing policy warned BBC Television was not allowed to broadcast programmes before 9 pm which it believed to be unsuitable for children.
+On 5 September 1987, Radio Times introduced an innovative title called "Upfront This Week" devoting the first three pages of illustrated snippets to provide the latest programme highlights from all BBC television and radio networks.
 On 19 November 1988, Radio Times launched a new weekly back page section called "My Kind of Day", which was devoted to the latest star interviews with various special guests.
 On 25 March 1989 (during Easter), a general overhaul of page layout and design took place, with a major makeover for the programme schedules and the channel headings being visible in greater clarity; BBC One and BBC Two were once again separated, with the return of the late 1950s/early 1960s layout – television at the front and radio at the back.
-The week's Radio 1 schedules occupied a single page, followed by Radio 2 (with a facing pair of pages), then several pages of Radio 3 (five pages) and Radio 4 (six pages), and finally the BBC Local Radio listings; regional features, which had absent from the English editions since the late 1960s, resumed with a localised page.
-Later on 25 November of that year, the radio schedules were restored to two pages for each day; some of the English editions now had daily editorial features on radio as well.
+The week's Radio 1 schedules occupied a single page, followed by Radio 2 (with a facing pair of pages), then several pages of Radio 3 (five pages) and Radio 4 (six pages), and finally the BBC Local Radio listings; regional features, which had been absent from the English editions since the late 1960s, resumed with a localised page.
+On 25 November of that year, the radio schedules were restored to two pages for each day; some of the English editions now also had daily editorial features on radio.